Breakthrough is a word we hear quite a bit in Christian circles.

 Sow sparingly and grudgingly. . .means you’re an infrequent sower which further means you will never move into God’s blessing flow.

 Too many believers sow one time and wait for the harvest.
-Biblical sowing and reaping was meant to be a blessing flow.
+Biblical sowing and reaping were meant to create a blessing flow.

 When the remainder of 2 Corinthians 9:6 in the Amplified Bible says: